 While virtual assistants can’t greet patients at the door in a physical location, they can handle a lot of other patient inquiries and care.
 For example, they can:

-One example of such a service is Edge, co-founded by one of our physician members.
+Example of such a service are Edge and GSD Associated.
+Both were co-founded by members of our physician communities.
 To learn more about Edge's services and schedule a demo, and receive $500 off each of your first 3 months, connect through our affiliate link.
+You can receive 10% off your first year of services with GSD Associates by connecting through our partnership inquiry form.

 A Note on AI Scribing